Database Normal Forms Explained with Easy Examples

 3 | 103 | Mr. Brown |

-Result
+Result |

 Boyce-Codd Normal Form (BCNF)

-Boyce-Codd Normal Form (BCNF) is a stricter version of 3rd Normal Form (3NF).
+Boyce-Codd Normal Form (BCNF) is a stricter version of the 3rd Normal Form (3NF).
 It ensures that every non-key attribute is fully dependent on the primary key.
 In simple terms, if a table has more than one candidate key (possible primary keys), every non-key attribute must depend on each of those keys.
 BCNF eliminates anomalies caused by certain types of dependencies that 3NF might not address, ensuring that the database structure is even more efficient and organized.

-Issues
+Issues |

-Result
+Result |

-4th Normal Form (4NF)
+Real-Life Example of 4th Normal Form in DBMS

 4th Normal Form (4NF) ensures that a table has no multi-valued dependencies.
 A multi-valued dependency occurs when a single attribute in a table is related to multiple values of another attribute, but the two are independent.
 In simple terms, a table containing two or more independent multi-valued facts about an entity should be stored in separate tables.
 4NF helps eliminate redundancy and maintain data integrity by ensuring each fact is stored in its own table.

-Issues
+Issues |

-Result
+Result |

-5th Normal Form (5NF)
+Use of 5th Normal Form in Database Normalization

 The 5th Normal Form (5NF) is focused on eliminating any remaining redundancy caused by the combination of tables.
 It ensures that every piece of information is stored in its simplest form, without any unnecessary dependencies.
 In simple terms, 5NF requires that a table cannot be decomposed into smaller tables without losing information.
 This form deals with complex relationships where multiple keys or combinations of attributes lead to redundancy.
 5NF ensures that the database is as efficient and logical as possible by avoiding such redundancies.

-Issues
+Issues |

-Result
+Result |

 Normalization is needed to address common problems that can occur when data is stored in an unorganized way: